itsnotvahid/Brochurify/README.md

 - `main.py`: The entry point of the application.
 - `api/`: Contains the API endpoints.
 - `services/`: Includes the core logic for summarization and brochure generation.
-- `static/`: Holds static files like CSS and JavaScript.
+- `static/`: Holds AI GENERATED static files.
-- `templates/`: Contains HTML templates for rendering web pages.
-- `exceptions.py`: Custom exception handling.

 ---